Maya Lin Biography for Kids

 As a child, Maya Lin liked to hike, read, watch birds, work in her father’s ceramics studio, and build miniature towns.
 She loved to think and solve problems.
 In high school, she was an excellent math student who took college level courses and worked at McDonalds.
 She thought she was kind of nerdy because she never dated or wore make-up.

-Today she continues to work on sculpture and architecture.
+Today, Maya continues to work on sculpture and architecture.
 Some of her other projects include: the Civil Rights Memorial in Montgomery, Alabama; the Wave Field at the University of Michigan; and the Confluence Project along the Columbia and Snake rivers in Washington and Oregon.
 She has also written several books and is interested in sustainable energy use.
 In 2009, she was awarded the National Medal of Arts by President Barack Obama